gxf1212/notes/research/Protein-ligand-simulation.md

 Usually we won't need to "Find similar residues in the CHARMM FF" if the ligand is not in CgenFF database.
 This option is not to specify a template to copy parameters from, but just build this molecule...and it takes longer to search.

-Choose 'Exact', 'Make CGenFF topology'.
+Click 'Make CGenFF topology'.
 Then we obtain all files as a .zip file.
+Choose 'Exact' if available, but now it doesn't provide you a `.rtf`/`.prm` file (already in CHARMM).

 - we use `ligandrm.pdb` (maybe `ligandrm.psf`, `toppar/lig.rtf`, `toppar/lig.prm` (lig: residue name of your ligand)
 - the `gromacs` folder is for gmx
+  - problem: it can't generate files for gromacs if the ligand carries a virtual site.
+  - also provides scripts like `psf2itp.py` for your reference

 - `drawing_3D.mol2`: structure on the MarvinJS panel
 - refer to [this video](https://www.youtube.com/watch?v=Pj40ZnybXds)